-Continuing Education:
+Continuing Education

 The Continuing Education Division is designed to provide educational non-credit opportunities for adults who desire to learn occupational skills as well as to upgrade their capabilities for success on the job; or to enrich their lives through arts and crafts.
-The Adult Basic Education and High School programs provides the basic skills of reading, writing and arithmetic.
-A list of the Continuing Education classes include Industrial and Business management courses, accounting, bookkeeping, sewing, pottery, woodworking, guitar, dulcimer, first aid, adult growth and personal effectiveness, and many others.
+The Adult Basic Education and High School programs provide the basic skills of reading, writing and arithmetic.
+These skills are not developed as isolated bits of knowledge, but are related to practical situations adults deal with in everyday life.
+Classes usually meet for a three-hour session twice a week.
+In order to accommodate a variety of student needs, a list of the Continuing Education classes include Industrial and Business management courses, accounting, bookkeeping, sewing, pottery, woodworking, guitar, dulcimer, first aid, adult growth and personal effectiveness, and many others.